 The rich and dynamic history of Clarkson fraternity and sorority life is a vibrant and unique part of a Clarkson tradition.
 The community's involvement in volunteer and leadership work is a vibrant part of the school's tradition.
 Clarkson applauds the valuable contribution fraternity life has made, and will continue to make to the students, the institution, and the town of Potsdam.

 Joining: All recruitment events for fraternities and sororities at Clarkson are alcohol free (dry).
-Students who choose to participate in recruitment activities are under no obligation to join the fraternity and sorority system.
+Students who choose to participate in recruitment activities are under no obligation to join.
 At the end of the recruitment period, the chapters extend formal written invitations (bids).
 If a student chooses to accept the bid, then he/she is affiliated with that chapter.
 Once a student decides to accept a bid from a chapter, he or she is oriented through meetings, philanthropic service, social events, and study sessions.
-This new member period may not last more than five weeks, as stipulated by Clarkson regulations and programs are structured so as to not interfere with academic responsibilities.
-New member education is designed to be informative and fun, because physical and mental hazing is not tolerated at Clarkson or under New York State law.
+This new member period may not last more than six weeks and programs are structured so as to not interfere with academic responsibilities.
+New member education is designed to be informative and fun.
+Physical and mental hazing is not tolerated at Clarkson or under New York State law.

 Benefits: National research projects conducted by the Center for Advanced Social Research at the University of Missouri provide data on why membership in a fraternity or sorority may be a beneficial choice for your student:

 Following graduation, fraternity-and sorority-affiliated alumni have higher average incomes than not affiliated alumni.